 Students may appeal a grade if they believe that a grade has been miscalculated or graded unfairly.
 Appeals must be made within four months from the date a grade is issued.
 After four months, the grade will be considered final and may no longer be appealed.
 Students must follow the process as outlined below.
-Questions can be directed to appeals@moody.edu.

-- 1. The student contacts the instructor and attempts to resolve the issue.
-In the event the issue is not resolved, the student moves to Step 2. - 2.
-The student completes the online appeal form, located on the Student tab on my.moody.edu, and includes supporting data.
-The Appeals Coordinator will send the submitted appeal to the appropriate
+- Step I The student contacts the instructor and attempts to resolve the issue.
+In the event the issue is not resolved, the student moves to Step II. - Step II The student presents appeal and supporting data in writing to the Division Chair.

-Division Chair for determination.
 The instructor also submits a written summary of the issue.

-- 3. The student will be notified by email when a decision is made.
-If the student wishes to appeal the decision, the student then moves to Step 4. - 4.
-The appeal and documentation are sent to the Registrar.
-The Registrar initiates and sets a meeting of the Academic Standards Committee after the appeal is received.
+If the issue is not resolved at this level, the student moves to Step III. - Step III The student presents appeal, along with supporting data, in writing to the registrar.
+The registrar initiates and sets a meeting of the Academic Standards Committee after the appeal is received.
 The decision of the committee is final.
-A written response of the final decision will be emailed to the student.
+A written response will be sent to the student as soon as a decision has been reached.